cristoferz/ezhome/raspberry-pi/INSTALLING.md

 ```
 After that, ezHome libraries will be installed successfully.

-Ps.: For new, is normal to see the message
+Ps.: Is normal to see the message

 ```
 WARNING: The following packages cannot be authenticated!